stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-incented in a different direction how i build that new thing is not going to be what's incentivized   by the current thing so it's going to be some people who make an evolution in their values   first who are willing to build new technologies in new ways social and physical technologies   together in new ways that create new systems of incentives that make it easier for other   people to onboard into those values but the the beginning of a new civilization is always   not winning at the previous one it is always willing to fight a revolutionary war to take   some real sacrifice to migrate to something
+incented in a different direction how i build that new thing is not going to be what's incentivized   by the current thing so it's going to be some people who make an evolution in their values   first who are willing to build new technologies in new ways social and [[physical tech|physical technologies]]   together in new ways that create new systems of incentives that make it easier for other   people to onboard into those values but the the beginning of a new civilization is always   not winning at the previous one it is always willing to fight a revolutionary war to take   some real sacrifice to migrate to something